 For all studies and programs within her portfolio, Dr. Paskewich oversees daily operations to ensure milestones are met according to project timelines.
 She trains and supervises project staff for both research and intervention activities, and leads recruitment and quantitative and qualitative evaluation efforts.
 Dr. Paskewich is also responsible for all financial, compliance, regulatory, and reporting requirements for her portfolio.
 As a study co-investigator, she is also a leading contributor to grant writing and the dissemination of study findings.

 In addition to her research, between 2013-2016, Dr. Paskewich was the Program Manager for The Health Alliance for Violence Intervention (The HAVI), a network of national and international hospital-based violence intervention programs that provide trauma-informed services to victims of community violence.
 She was also the CVP Manager between 2013-2020, responsible for managing CVP’s administrative infrastructure and operational efforts of CVP’s innovative, evidence-based programs implemented across clinical, school and neighborhood settings to reduce exposure to and impact of violence among children and families.

-Dr. Paskewich’s research has been supported by the National Institutes of Health, the Centers for Disease Control and Prevention, the Department of Education, and Pew Charitable Trusts.
+Dr. Paskewich’s research interests include developmental and clinical psychology, implementation science, and aggression and bullying, particularly relational aggression.
+Her work has been supported by the National Institutes of Health, the Centers for Disease Control and Prevention, the National Science Foundation, the Department of Education, Pew Charitable Trusts, and Kohl’s Cares Foundation, as well as institutional support from CHOP.
 She earned her Master's of Science in Counseling Psychology & Human Services and PsyD in Clinical Psychology from Chestnut Hill College.
 Dr. Paskewich can be contacted at email@example.com.